Bisimilarity in fresh-register automata: Bisimilarity problems complete for EXPTIME

-In the backward direction, assume that Defender has a winning strategy for the bisimulation game.
-Then, since this strategy must specify which transition to choose when simulating a computation from an existential state, the strategy can be used to build a computation tree $T$ for $\calM$ on $w$.
+In the backward direction, assume that Defender has a winning strategy $\us{W}$ for the bisimulation game.
+Then, since this strategy must specify which transition to choose when simulating a computation from an existential state and \us{because we assume that the given ALBA terminates}, the strategy can be used to build a \us{finite} computation tree $T$ for $\calM$ on $w$.
 Since, by construction, Attacker can always avoid being punished whilst playing in a defender forcing gadget, it follows that $W$ must allow Defender to win any such play by the criterion (ii).
-Hence, every simulation which follows $W$ ends in an accepting state and it follows that every leaf of $T$ is accepting. \end{proof}
+Hence, every simulation which follows $W$ ends in an accepting state and it follows that every leaf of $T$ is accepting. \end{proof}}

 \myR[1][]{\,R_{#1}\,} \myRR[2][]{\,R_{#2}^{#1}\,} \reps[1]{\mathit{rep}(#1)} \ray[2]{\mathsf{ray}^{#1}_{#2}} \Cl[2][]{\textit{Cl}^{#1}(#2)} \SyS{\textsc{(SyS)}} \base[1]{\textsc{BASE}_{#1}} \calL{\mathcal{L}} \fcirc{\bullet}